 Education@Internet (E@I) is an international team which conducts online projects that first became active in 1999.
 Drawing upon the team’s expertise, E@I was legally constituted in 2005 as a politically-neutral and non-governmental youth organization.

-This organization’s activities are conducted in accordance with this vision, and with the help of an international group of volunteers.
-These activities comprise organizing and supporting projects which disseminate the importance and usefulness of unbarred international communication.
+E@I’s vision is that of a world in harmony and peace, in which all citizens may communicate worldwide with ease and speed.
+This organization’s activities are conducted in accordance with this vision, and with the help of an international group of volunteers, e.g. organizing and supporting projects which disseminate the importance and usefulness of unbarred international communication.